 The following discussion of our operating and financial performance and future prospects should be read in conjunction with our audited financial statements and the related notes thereto included elsewhere in this Annual Report.
 In addition to historical information, the following discussion and analysis contains forward-looking statements reflecting our plans, estimates, and beliefs.
 Our actual results and the timing of events could differ materially from those anticipated in the forward-looking statements.
 Factors that could cause or contribute to these differences include those discussed below and elsewhere in this Annual Report, particularly in sections titled "Special Note Regarding Forward Looking Statements" and "Risk Factors."
-The audited financial statements as of and for the years ended December 31, 2021, 2020 and 2019 were prepared in accordance with International Financial Reporting Standards, ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and adopted by the EU.
+The audited financial statements as of and for the years ended December 31, 2022, 2021 and 2020 were prepared in accordance with International Financial Reporting Standards, ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and IFRS as endorsed by the European Union.